mdn/yari/docs/envvars.md

 **Default: `8080`**

-This is the default port for the WebSocket server, which is started by default, when you run `yarn start`.
+This is the port for the WebSocket server, which is started when you run `yarn start`.

 ### `SERVER_STATIC_ROOT`